DecadeReverb/strainer-asp-dotnet/README.md

     applyPagination: false);
 ```

-or just call only one desired processing method:
+or just call only particular processing method:

 ```
 var result = _strainerProcessor.ApplyPagination(strainerModel, source);
 ```

-This is particulary useful when you want to count the resulted collection before pagination:
+This is especially useful when you want to count the items in the resulting collection before pagination is applied:

 ```cs
 var result = _strainerProcessor.Apply(strainerModel, questions, applyPagination: false);